If you work a 12 hour or night shift, this guide is going to be a game-changer.

 Is your job REALLY stopping you from being healthy?
 Or is it a convenient excuse to use when you go to Taco Bell or the vending machine?

-Let’s talk about liquid calories, the good, the bad, the ugly.
+Let’s talk about things to eat and avoid while on shift work: the good, the bad, the ugly.

-Whether you’re at a desk or up stocking shelves or making your rounds, you probably deal with a few key things:
+Whether you’re at a desk or up stocking shelves or making your rounds, you probably deal with one of four points:

 - Exhaustion: Let’s be honest, when you work a night shift or early shift, you never get as much sleep as if you were sleeping during the night with normal hours.